MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-1n-relationships.md

 ---
-title: "Create and edit 1:N (one-to-many) or N:1 (many-to-one) entity relationships in PowerApps | MicrosoftDocs"
+title: "How to create 1:N (one-to-many) or N:1 (many-to-one) entity relationships in PowerApps | MicrosoftDocs"
 description: "Learn how to create one-to-many or many-to-one entity relationships" ms.custom: "" ms.date: 05/27/2018